tesla shop

 tesla sustainable ?

-How many people (guys, mostly) do you know that like to show off their green lifestyle with the help of a Tesla?
-Maybe they should think twice because when it comes to hard data on the company’s green performance, other shades of colors prevail.
+[updated] How many people (guys, mostly) did you know that liked to show off their green lifestyle with the help of a Tesla?
+Their numbers seem to dwindle since hard data on the company’s green performance show that other shades of colors prevail.
 Is Tesla sustainable?
-It remains to be seen.
+As sustainable as its owner, which is, no longer.

 Elon Musk is a master at attracting attention with provocative oneliners and suggestive tweets.
-Many of those are aimed at boosting his green image, and that of his companies and products.
-Like Tesla sustainable electric cars.
-The facts, however, often tell a different story.
+Many of those used to aim at boosting his green image, and that of his companies and products.
+Like Tesla’s electric cars.
+The facts, however, tell a different story.

 Let’s start with a matter of choice.
 Does a road car need to have the same power a formula 1 racing car has?
 So if you claim to be sustainable, why build one in the first place?

 If that would be the only problem, we might just have a discussion about opinions.
-But the statement of Tesla not being as sustainable as it wants you to believe is based on facts.
+However, the statement that Tesla and its owner are not as sustainable as they want you to believe is based on facts.

 Top Greener Cars 2022